takkt-ag/persevere/README.md

 ## Planned features

-Persevere is not intended to become a full-featured S3 client: it is meant to be a tool that allows you to upload huge files to S3, **reliably**.
+Persevere is not intended to become a full-featured S3 client: it is meant to be a tool that allows you to upload and download huge files to and from S3, **reliably**.

 Still, there are some features that we believe are necessary to make Persevere a complete tool for this purpose:

 * Automatic checksum calculation on upload.
-* Per-part checksums.
+* Per-part checksums on upload.

 Additionally, we think there might be features that could be useful to many users, enhancing the applicability of Persevere, without bloating it:

-* Uploading multiple parts in parallel to speed up uploads.
+* Uploading or downloading multiple parts in parallel to speed up uploads and downloads.

 If you are interested in contributing a feature that is not mentioned here, we suggest to reach out through an issue first to see if the feature is something we would like to see in Persevere.